vinipsmaker/gsoc2014-boost/README.md

 first, ask later" approach, I've gathered and implemented features that users wanted and even collected opinions/votes on diverging features.
 I'm used to adopt this approach every time I have contact with the user.

+## Timeline

+I hope that a lot of discussion will happen and require refactoring, then I'm limiting the scope a little bit.
+All items from the "deliverables" section will be done, of course.
+Another reason to limit the scope a little was to focus on Boost quality work.
+Possibly more will be delivered.

+### Before mid-term evaluation (2014-06-27)

+* Prepare a Boost-compatible build system for the library.
+* Prepare a Boost-compatible documentation system for the library.
+* Prepare unit tests and CI environment.
+* The "naked" HTTP built in server where separation of producers and consumers isn't complete.
+This server doesn't abstract backends (built in server, FastCGI, ...) completely.
+It'll be used to implement the built in server producer provided in the architecture that is more abstract (runtime vs template).
+  * HTTP power (chunking, pipelining, continue, upgrade).
+* Beginning of the file server implementation.
+* Beginning of the runtime-based polymorphic consumers/producers.
+* Several tests and documentation.

+### Before suggested "pencils down" date (2014-08-11)

+* Finish the runtime-based polymorphic consumers/producers.
+HTTP differences such as "native-stream" should be exposed by now.
+* Finish the reusable file server implementation.
+Interface could depend on the item immediately above.
+* Polish library.
+  * Documentation.
+  * Tests.
+  * ...

+### After suggested "pencils down" date

+Small tasks that I miss/forget previously for any reason.

+### After GSoC

+Continue to be one of the core HTTP server library maintainers.